06 Nov 2024

 Agricultural and Business Property Relief

-Many family farming businesses will exceed the £1 million rates of APR or BPR set by the Chancellor, and an implementation date of 18 months will not be enough time to prepare.
+Many family farming businesses will exceed the £1 million rates of APR or BPR set by the Chancellor, and an implementation date of 18 months would not be enough time to prepare.

 Other Budget implications